A Simple Guide to Caller ID Telephones and Their Operation

 Additional Features

-- Customizable ringtones for different callers or groups
+- Ringtones that can be changed for different people or groups

-- Phone book for storing frequently called numbers
+- A phone book to keep track of frequently called numbers

 Tips for Operating Caller ID Telephones Effectively